SteinarLaenen/Nearly-Optimal-Hierarchical-Clustering-for-Well-Clustered-Graphs/README.md

 # Nearly-Optimal Hierarchical Clustering for Well-Clustered Graphs
-This is the official implementation of the main Algorithm SpecWRSC of the paper "Nearly-Optimal Hierarchical Clustering for Well-Clustered Graphs"
+This is the official implementation of the main Algorithm SpecWRSC of the paper "Nearly-Optimal Hierarchical Clustering for Well-Clustered Graphs", published in ICML 2023.

 ## Requirements
 To install the requirements, run the command: